windmill-labs/windmilldocs/docs/getting_started/7_apps_quickstart/index.md

 ![Refresh app](./refresh_app.png)

-For possible bugs, there is a `Debug Runs` tab to review past runs with details per component.
+For possible bugs, there is a `Debug Runs` tab to review past runs with details for each component.

 ![Debug runs](./debug_runs.png)